 - The Canada Recovery Caregiving Benefit (CRCB) supports employed and self-employed individuals who are unable to work because they must care for their child under 12 years old or a family member who needs supervised care.

 - The Canada Recovery Sickness Benefit (CRSB) supports employed and self-employed individuals who are unable to work because they are sick or need to self-isolate due to COVID-19 or have an underlying health condition that puts them at greater risk of getting COVID-19.

 - The Canada Emergency Business Account (CEBA) provides interest‑free loans of $40,000 to small businesses and not-for-profits.

 - The Business Credit Availability Program (BCAP) provides additional liquidity support through the Business Development Bank of Canada (BDC) and Export Development Canada (EDC).

-- The Government of Canada provided $306.8 million in funding to help small- and medium-sized Indigenous businesses and to support Aboriginal Financial Institutions that offer financing to these businesses.
-This relief measure for indigenous businesses will allow for short-term, interest-free loans and non-repayable contributions through Aboriginal Financial Institutions, which offer financing and business support services.
+- The Government of Canada provided $306.8 million in funding to help small and medium-sized Indigenous businesses and support Aboriginal financial institutions that offer financing to these businesses.
+This relief measure for Indigenous businesses will allow for short-term, interest-free loans and non-repayable contributions through Aboriginal financial institutions that offer financing and business support services.

-- Through the regional development agencies, funds from the Canadian Experiences Fund (CEF) are being re-purposed to alleviate pressures on Indigenous tourism businesses.
+- Through the regional development agencies, an amount from the Canadian Experiences Fund (CEF) is being repurposed to alleviate pressures on Indigenous tourism businesses.

-The Large Employer Emergency Financing Facility (LEEFF) will be bridging financing for large employers who are facing challenges.
+- The Large Employer Emergency Financing Facility (LEEFF) provides bridge financing for large employers that are facing challenges.

-Canada's six regional development agencies (RDA) are taking a leading role in implementing measures to help businesses and individuals within communities across the country.
-RDAs are providing as much flexibility as possible with their existing recipients while offering additional support through existing funding.
+Canada's six regional development agencies (RDA) are taking a leading role in implementing measures to help businesses and individuals in communities across the country.
+RDAs are providing as much flexibility as possible to their current recipients while offering additional support through existing funding.

 - Date modified: